Angular

 export default bootstrap

-Once set up, you can use Unhead's composables in your Angular components:
+Use Unhead's composables in your Angular components:

 src/app/app.component.ts